akash-2303/Vibe-Check-Blog/README.md

 <p align="center"> <img src="Dashboard.png" alt="Dashboard" style="width: 80%;"> </p> <p align="center"><em>Dashboard of live data scrapper</em></p>

-This allowed for extensive analysis, revealing that live comments during the vice-presidential debate showed a slight lean towards right-wing sentiments, aligning with findings from previous debates.[Analysis results are summarized in this google document](https://docs.google.com/document/d/1MTqyvx0tWhKGo0CC850WHCXRY66lbglZUITiiJxLoBo/edit?usp=sharing)
+This allowed for extensive analysis, revealing that live comments during the vice-presidential debate showed a slight lean towards right-wing sentiments, aligning with findings from previous debates.
+[Analysis results are summarized in this google document](https://docs.google.com/document/d/1MTqyvx0tWhKGo0CC850WHCXRY66lbglZUITiiJxLoBo/edit?usp=sharing)

+Live chat had some different attributes compared to youtube comments.
+First was the obvious absence of like and reply features.
+Apart from that there are some attributes that might hold a different weightage than they did before as these timestamps are now reflective of real time reactions.
+By this time the vice presidential debate was approaching so the team had a similar setup to analyze those comments as well.

+### Final Phase: Linking comments to Debate Transcripts
+So far the tasks involved collection data and performing exploratory Data Analysis.
+However now was the time to get my hands dirty and dig deeper.
+One way to gain more insights was to